mattcone/markdown-guide/hacks.md

 ## Symbols

+Markdown doesn't provide special syntax for symbols.
+However, in most cases, you can copy and paste whatever symbol you want to use into your Markdown document.
+For example, if you need to display Pi (π), just find the symbol on a webpage and copy and paste it into your document.
+The symbol should appear as expected in the rendered output.

-Markdown doesn't natively support symbols, but if your Markdown application supports [HTML](/basic-syntax/#html), you can use the HTML entity for whatever symbol you want to use.
-For example, if you want to display the copyright sign (&copy;), just copy and paste the HTML entity (`&copy;`) into your Markdown document.
+Alternatively, if your Markdown application supports [HTML](/basic-syntax/#html), you can use the HTML entity for whatever symbol you want to use.
+For example, if you want to display the copyright sign (&copy;), you can copy and paste the HTML entity (`&copy;`) into your Markdown document.

 Here's a partial list of HTML entities for symbols: